Alma Julia Hightower

 Alma Julia Hightower (November 27, 1888 – August 1, 1970) was an American vocalist, musician and music teacher.
 From the early 1920s to the mid-1960s she taught thousands of children and adults, many of whom became outstanding performers, such as Clarence McDonald.

 Biography

 She was born Alma Julia Webster on November 27, 1888, in Baton Rouge, Louisiana, and had at least four siblings, three brothers and a sister.

 She moved to Los Angeles, California, in the 1920s, first living with her nephew Alton Redd.
-She later moved to a rented house at 1553½ East 33rd Street in Los Angeles for a number of years and began her illustrious career as a musician, composer, band leader and music teacher mostly at her Hightower Music Studio and Conservatory in Los Angeles, California, on Vernon Avenue between Mettler Street and Towne Avenue.
+She later moved to a rented house at 1553½ East 33rd Street in Los Angeles for a number of years and began her career as a musician, composer, band leader and music teacher mostly at her Hightower Music Studio and Conservatory in Los Angeles, California, on Vernon Avenue between Mettler Street and Towne Avenue.
 She was an accomplished musician who played saxophone, drums and piano.

 The WPA

 During the years of the Work Projects Administration (WPA), 1936–43, Hightower participated in the arts, drama, media and literacy projects of the WPA, where she taught hundreds of young people to act, dance, sing and play musical instruments at the Ross Snyder Recreation Center.

 The WPA was a large and ambitious New Deal agency that employed millions to carry out public works projects, including the construction of public buildings and roads.
 It fed children and distributed food, clothing, and housing.
 Almost every community in the United States had a park, bridge or school constructed by the agency, which especially benefited rural and Western populations.
 The budget at the outset of the WPA in 1935 was 1.4 billion dollars.
 There were an estimated 10 million unemployed persons at the time and the WPA provided work for three million of them.
 Expenditure from 1936 to 1939 totaled nearly $7 billion and by 1943, the total amount spent was more than $11 billion.